Impact of Race and Culture Assessments

 IRCA’s were made to address systemic racism in the criminal justice system.
 Race can result in many societal and legal disadvantages that can lead to unfair or disproportionately harsh sentencing decisions for Black individuals.

-IRCA’s provide an opportunity for judges to give fairer sentences to Black individuals by considering the harmful effects that discrimination and marginalization may have on the person’s life and the judicial process.
+IRCA’s provide an opportunity for judges to provide individualized and fair sentences to Black individuals by considering the harmful effects that discrimination and marginalization may have on the person’s life and the judicial process.